dragoneye65/PortUDPTest/README.md

 * Example: PortUDPTest 12345
 * Example: PortUDPTest 12345 -v

-    Known issues: Assertion: "cannot dereference string iterator because the iterator was invalidated..."
+*   Known issues: Assertion: "cannot dereference string iterator because the iterator was invalidated..."
-    Been looking for it, can't find it. :-/
+*   Been looking for it, can't find it. :-/

-        Works fine in Release mode, but not in Debug mode.
+*   - Works fine in Release mode.

+* Compile on Linux:  PortUDPTest$ make setup && make
+*
 */